 - The Buffett Formula: Going to Bed Smarter Than When You Woke Up

-Apple selected The Knowledge Project as one of their ‘Best Podcasts of 2019’ and Wired Magazine ranked it as #1 best podcast for enquiring minds.
+Apple selected The Knowledge Project as one of their ‘Best Podcasts of 2019’ and Wired Magazine ranked it as the #1 best podcast for enquiring minds.

 Learn the lessons picked up from years of experience and hear the tactics that took them to the tops of their fields.
 The Knowledge Project is like the mentor you’ve always dreamed of having in work and life.